bluepersia/AutoScope/README.md

 ![Tool Logo](./assets/logo.jpg)

-Welcome to AutoScope for CSS, HTML and React!
+Welcome to AutoScope compiler for CSS, HTML and React!

 The aim of this tool: